 The treatment product, Foray/Bacillus thuringiensis var. kurstaki (Btk), is a biological product that is organic certified for food crops.
 It has no known health effects for humans, pets, birds, fish, bees, and other non-caterpillar insects.

-To help area citizens stay informed, the MDA has set up an Arrest the Pest Info Line at 1-888-545-MOTH with the latest details about treatment dates and times.
+To help area citizens stay informed, the MDA has set up a Report a Pest Info Line at 1-888-545-MOTH with the latest details about treatment dates and times.
 On the morning of the treatments, residents can call the phone number with any questions they may have.
 Simply press 0 (zero) to speak to someone.
 The MDA's website (www.mda.state.mn.us/gmtreatments) also has information about gypsy moths and control efforts.
 Residents can sign up for updates about treatment progress by texting “MDA MINNEAPOLIS” to 468311 to receive text notifications or texting “MDA MINNEAPOLIS [your email address here]” to 468311 to receive email notifications.

 The MDA offers the following tips to residents in the treatment area: